makamys/Satchels/README.md

 # Incompatibilities

 * [Aether Legacy](https://www.curseforge.com/minecraft/mc-mods/the-aether): accessories button doesn't show up in inventory.
 [This is a bug on their side.](https://github.com/gildedgames/aether-issues/issues/742) Until it's fixed, use the keybind to open the equipment GUI.
-* Factorization: crashes on startup.
-Fixed by [Mixingasm](https://github.com/makamys/Mixingasm).
+* Various coremods (for example, Factorization) will crash during startup due to an incompatibility with Mixin.
+This is fixed by [Mixingasm](https://github.com/makamys/Mixingasm).

 # License